Can a Moka Pot Explode? & How to Ensure Safety While Brewing

 Blocked safety valves may result from mineral deposits caused by hard water with high levels of calcium and magnesium.

-These deposits, also known as limescale, can prevent proper pressure release and create dangerous conditions inside your Moka Pot.
+These deposits, known as limescale, can prevent proper pressure release and create dangerous conditions inside Moka Pots.

 Regular maintenance checks on these components will help minimize potential risks associated with their malfunction.

-1. Clean the pot with warm water and dish soap after each use, removing any leftover coffee grounds.
+- After each use, clean the pot with warm water and dish soap, removing leftover coffee grounds.

-2. Give the pot a deep clean every few weeks by filling it halfway with water and adding two tablespoons of baking soda.
+- Give the coffee brewer a deep clean every few weeks by filling it halfway with water and adding two tablespoons of baking soda.
 Heat the pot on low for ten minutes, then let it cool and rinse it thoroughly.

 These simple steps will help you maintain your Moka Pot and keep it working safely for years.